For over 100 years, WRJ has annually published the Art Calendar to showcase Jewish artists and to give them a larger and more knowledgeable audience.

 Guide to Assist the Unemployed through Congregational Job Banks and Networks

-To combat poverty and unemployment, congregations can advocate for the right of all human beings to fair wages and attempt to assist our fellow citizens in finding work.
+To combat poverty and unemployment, congregations can advocate for the right of all human beings to receive fair wages and attempt to assist our fellow citizens in finding work.
 This guide provides background information, sermon starters and an example of how your congregation can set up a job bank.

 Guide: Sweatshops - Raising Awareness in Congregations